What is Shark Finning?

 Is This an Attack on Asian Culture?

 No. This is an attack on an unsustainable fishing practice.
 The cultural associations are old but the use today is modern and associated with wealth and prestige.
 The problem is simple economics: increasing affluence creates increased demand.
 This demand is exceeding the supply, which is creating a positive feedback loop, making the shark fins more difficult to obtain, and increasing the price, making the dish more expensive, increasing the prestige.
 This in turn motivates fishermen to obtain shark fins from a steadily diminishing source of sharks.
 We cannot produce another population of sharks to satisfy this market.

 Many countries have had practices associated with their cultures that were recognized as harmful or unethical and were stopped to protect wildlife.
 We need to change consumer’s minds that it is prestigious to eat shark fin soup.
 Many Asian chefs are providing healthy alternatives and say no to shark fin soup.
 Focusing on consumer education is important, but intervention and regulation of the fin trade is the only way to break the chain between greedy seafood traders and the consumer.

 What Sharks are targeted for fins?

 Any shark is fair game, but some species are more prized than others.
 The large fins of Whale Sharks, Basking Sharks are coveted for decoration.
 Ironically, these species are among the most threatened.
-Pelagic species such as Blue sharks and Oceanic White tip are common, however, several illegal fisheries such as those that target the Galapagos and other remote islands will capture reef sharks and hammerhead sharks.
+Pelagic species such as Blue sharks and Oceanic Whitetip are common in the fin trade, however, several illegal fisheries such as those that target the Galapagos and other remote islands will capture reef sharks and hammerhead sharks.